 Extra functionality will be delivered as extensions.

-One the most anticipated feature is the release of CDR in stable and enhanced runtimes support.
+One the most anticipated feature is the release of CRD in stable and enhanced runtimes support.

 Update of Workload Controllers API to stable.